Alert 1 of 1

 Send Money In The Moment1 From Your First Entertainment App

-A fast, safe and easy way to send money to friends, family and other people you trust, regardless of where they bank1.
+A fast, safe and easy way to send money to friends, family and other people you trust, even if they bank somewhere different than you do1.
 Whether you’re paying rent, gifting money, or splitting the cost of a bill, Zelle® has you covered.

 Coin and Finger